-Mike Reynolds' Phase I building (with the can-dome office).
-The self-sufficient wind turbine house.
+An early attempt at building an energy-efficient house: Mike Reynolds' Phase I building (with the can-dome office).

-Regular readers of this magazine will likely remember Mike Reynolds.
+Regular readers of this magazine will likely remember Michael Reynolds.
 He's the innovative architect in Taos, New Mexico who's devoted to constructing houses from natural (and not-so-natural) materials.

-Mike, you see, is partial to earth . . . sun . . . wind . . . and junk (like old tires and tin cans).
+Mike, you see, is partial to earth, sun, wind, and junk (like old tires and tin cans).
 He also appreciates the beauty of vigas (sturdy beams made from thick tree trunks).
-The architect believes that — with the right "formula" — such diverse and readily available materials can be combined to form energy-efficient dwellings that won't lay waste to either the resources and beauty of the earth or the utility budgets of their owners!
+The architect believes that with the right "formula," such diverse and readily available materials can be combined to form energy-efficient homes that won't lay waste to either the resources and beauty of the earth or the utility budgets of their owners!

 Both Phase I and Phase II are located on a splendid mesa, west of Taos.
 And as you'd imagine, Michael's had no trouble renting the individual units to his workers at the bargain rate of $125 a month.

 Not one to repeat himself in his work, Reynolds usually designs a new structure, builds it, and then dismisses it, moving on to yet another concept (although each new plan is likely inspired, in part, by the preceding one).
 Mike found that Phase II stuck in his head, though.
 It seemed to him that if he could make an energy-efficient dwelling that three people could afford to rent, he could surely go one step further and come up with a similar solar home that folks with limited funds could afford to buy.
 However, in order to do so, he realized that he'd first have to get together with a finance office and figure out some (low-cost) alternative to can-and-tire construction that loan agencies would accept.